MicrosoftDocs/mslearn-aml-labs/labdocs/Lab02.md

-# Lab 2: Training and Registering Models
+# Training and Registering Models

 Machine Learning is primarily about training models that you can use to provide predictive services to applications; so now it's time to see how you can use Azure Machine Learning experiments to run training scripts, and how to register the resulting trained models.